 What book would you take on holiday this year?

-Do you have a favourite political book/biography?
+Do you have a favourite espionage book/biography?

 Which book published in the last ten years do you think is the most significant?

 I suppose you mean of those I've read.
 I'm sure the world will say that there have been more significant books, in the great scheme, but for me it's been Robert Dallek's two volume biography of Lyndon Baines Johnson, Lone Star Rising and Flawed Giant.
 It's not just a life story but an explanation of the United States and its world role in the last 100 years.

 Which literary character would you most like to be and why?